 How do I opt out of the VLER HIE?

 This process opts you out of the MHS HIE.
 It doesn’t opt you out of any civilian HIE programs.
 State law helps guide varied rules civilian providers have regarding HIE program participation.
 Please contact your civilian providers to learn how to opt in or out of their HIE process.

 What if I change my mind?

-If you choose to opt out and then change your mind, you can request to opt back in to the VLER Health.
-Most people see the benefits of sharing their medical information with health care providers.
+If you opt out and then change your mind, you can request to opt back in at any time.